Frequently asked questions answered

 This depends on the activity and our agreed meeting place.
 Please click on this to find common meeting places, click on place and then look for directions button.
 Please contact us if you need a postcode for your Sat Nav.
 You can also zoom in and out and change to satellite view.

 What do we provide?

-A high quality coaching, guiding and expedition service (in a wide range of activities) to individuals, small groups of adults and families, school and youth groups (AALS number L12044/R2038).
+A high quality coaching, guiding and expedition service (in a wide range of activities) to individuals, small groups of adults and families as well as corporate groups.
 Having worked full time in North Northumberland since the summer of 1999 I have amassed a huge amount of experience in this area and developed many relationships with the Land owners and Businesses and people who work in the area and pride myself in my knowledge of the Outdoor Environment and its importance – something we like to pass on to my clients.

-A seat in a kayak or canoe, a paddle, a personal floatation device (B/A), a basic cagoule and a spray deck if kayaking.
-We have new wetsuit long-johns that can be used for wet training if required.
+A seat in a kayak or canoe, a paddle, a personal floatation device (B/A), a basic cagoule and a spray deck and helmet if kayaking.
+We have wetsuit long-johns that can be used for wet training in kayaks if required.

 We provide harnesses, helmets and all the necessary ropes and safety gear for the climbs.

-We provide long-john wetsuits, a personal flotation device, a basic cagoule and a helmet.
+We provide a full wetsuits, a personal flotation device, a basic cagoule and a helmet.